ipfs/specs/src/unixfs-data-format.md

 ### `dag-pb` `HAMTDirectory`

 A :dfn[HAMT Directory] is a [Hashed-Array-Mapped-Trie](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)
-data structure representing a :ref[Directory].
+data structure representing a [Directory](#dag-pb-directory).
 It is generally used to represent directories that cannot fit inside a single block.
 These are also known as "sharded directories:, since they allow you to split large directories into multiple blocks, known as "shards".